 ■Beginning in Release 5.0, scaling of multicast video is supported for a video wall in both portrait and landscape orientation.
 See Content Scaling.

-■Generally speaking, stretching a piece of content across multiple screens is not supported.
+■Generally speaking, stretching a piece of content across multiple screens is not supported for local content.

-–Local video or image content to be played in an SV-4K or DMP-2K video wall first must be created in the overall format of the video wall to be supported, and then edited into separate 1920x1080 files that contain the segment of content to be shown on each display.
+–Local video or image content to be played in a video wall first must be created in the overall format of the video wall to be supported, and then edited into separate 1920x1080 files that contain the segment of content to be shown on each display.

 –For example, in a 2x2 SV-4K video wall (4 screens), the original content should be in 3840x2160 format (that is, 2 times 1920x1080).
 Then, it should be broken into four individual files of 1920x1080 format to show the appropriate portion of the content for the 4-screen display.

-–Each SV-4K or DMP-2K media player must be in its own group.
+–Each digital media player must be in its own group.

 –For each region, the playlists must have the same number of items, type of item, and duration of each item, or have no playlist at all in the region (empty).